 - Revision weight loss surgery: This procedure is performed on patients who have already undergone a form of bariatric surgery, experienced complications from bariatric surgery or have not achieved significant weight loss results.

-As part of our commitment to integrative care, we understand that the surgical procedure is only one part of the weight loss process.
-Our experienced, multidisciplinary team at Frisbie Memorial Hospital and Portsmouth Regional Hospital work together to help you understand your surgical weight loss options, guide you through the surgery process and prepare you for a new lifestyle.
+As part of our commitment to integrative care, we understand the surgical procedure is only one part of the weight loss process.
+Our experienced, multidisciplinary team consisting of dietitians, nurses, social work, providers and surgeons, work together to help you understand your surgical weight loss options, guide you through the surgery process and prepare you for a new lifestyle.